RandomGuy1520/Sudoku-Tic-Tac-Toe/README.md

 1. Change modes, from Player vs Player to Computer vs Computer, and also Player vs Computer and Computer vs Player.
 2. Change computer evaluate & search depth, from 1 to 12.
 3. Play Sudoku Tic-Tac-Toe freely!

+To use the code in my directory, you can clone it, or just copy the code.